Glastonbury share advice on ticket registration for those hoping to get tickets to 2024 festival

 So far, the speculations range from The 1975, Beyoncé and Harry Styles.
 You can find NME‘s full list of rumoured performers here.

-For the 2023 instalment of the iconic festival, highlights ranged from John’s career-spanning farewell performance – which NME described as “one of the festival’s best-ever headline sets” – Foo Fighters‘ surprise set which finally revealed the identity of the mystery band The Churnups and Cate Blanchett’s dance performance on-stage with Sparks.
+For the 2023 instalment of the iconic festival, highlights included John’s career-spanning farewell performance – which NME described as “one of the festival’s best-ever headline sets” – Foo Fighters‘ surprise set which finally revealed the identity of the mystery band The Churnups and Cate Blanchett’s dance performance on-stage with Sparks.
 You can catch up on all of the final day’s action on NME’s liveblog.